NoahShore/City_Green_Sapce_and_Health/README.md

 Tables: For testing purposes, master_table.csv and master_table.json created with all the needed data.

-## INSTRUCTIONS TO RECREATE THE RESULTS:
+## INSTRUCTIONS TO RECREATE THE RESULTS AND OPEN THE flask website:
     Before running the Jupyter Notebook files, ensure that your environment can use the following Python packages:
     Flask,
     Pandas,
     requests, and
     Pymongo.
     You must also have MongoDB installed on your computer to proceed.
     Clone the repo.
     Ensure that your environment is compatible with the dependencies specified in the first code cell of the Juptyer Notebook.
     Run the cells of the Jupyter Notebook, in order.
 This will import the raw data, refine and clean it, and create and populate the database in MongoDB.
     Close the Jupyter Notebook, and end the Jupyter Notebook session.
     On the command line, open app.py using Python.
     Open a new tab or window in Google Chrome, and navigate to the address specified in the terminal window (typically, this is 127.0.0.1:5000).
 This should open the Flask website on the index page.
 Use the navigation bar and links to visit the different pages of the website.

 # Acknowledgements: